cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/routeconfig.rst

 configurations (also known as *route configs*), which allocate requests between different versions of a service.

-Additional details on using route configurations with services are found in the :ref:`Developers'
+Additional details on using route configurations with services are found in the :ref:`Developer
 Manual: Service Routing <services-routing>`.